Moka Only: In skateboarding culture

-Moka is a fan of skateboarding and can be seen riding in a few music videos.
-His music is featured in two Red Dragons skate videos “RDS / FSU / 2002” & “Skateboard Party”.
-In 2012, he and Def3 released a music video for the song “Dragon’s Gate”, which takes place in the companies warehouse.
-Additionally, the brand Skull Skates made the cover art for his 2013 album Mutant and in 2015 they created a signature deck for him.
+He was a skateboarder for much of his early life and can be seen riding in some music videos.
+His music is featured in two Red Dragon skate videos "RDS / FSU / 2002" and "Skateboard Party".
+His song "Red Dragon" first appeared on the 2002 Swollen Members album Monsters in the Closet, and later on their 2009 album Armed to the Teeth.
+In 2012, he released a music video for the song "Dragon's Gate" with Def3, which was filmed in the Red Dragons warehouse.
+In 2015, the brand Skull Skates released a limited edition signature deck coinciding with the release of his album Magickal Weirdness.